Azure/azure-sdk-tools/tools/codeowners-utils/METADATA.md

 Azure-sdk* repository CODEOWNERS files contain data beyond the normal source path/owner lines.
 This metadata is used by workflows for processing.
 The most notable consumer is [github-event-processor](https://github.com/Azure/azure-sdk-tools/tree/main/tools/github-event-processor) which uses these when processing certain GitHub Actions.
 The full set of action processing rules is documented [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/github-event-processor/RULES.md).
 The common definitions used in this document are as follows:

 - **Moniker** - Any of the existing tags we currently support.
 PRLabel or ServiceLabel would be examples of this.
 - **Metadata block** - A block containing one or more metadata tags and/or a source path/owner line.
 A block ends with a blank line or _a single source path/owner line_.
-This means that one more monikers followed by multiple source path/owner lines will only apply the the metadata to the first source path/owner line.
+This means that one more monikers followed by multiple source path/owner lines will only apply the metadata to the first source path/owner line.
 Each and every one source path/owner line requires its own metadata monikers.
 - **Source path/owner line** - A single source path/owner line in CODEOWNERS is its own block.
 There are some metadata tags that must be part of a block that ends in source path/owner line and some tags that can be.
 These are defined below.

 ## Metadata Monikers